 Landsverk was established in 1948 under the name “Landsverkfrøðingurin”.
 From the very beginning, the institution has overseen technical building projects in the widest sense for the country and its municipalities.
-Today Landsverk is an institution under the Ministry of Transport, Infrastructure and Labour.
+Today Landsverk is an institution under the Ministry of Finance.

 Landsverk oversees road, harbour and entrepreneurial tasks.
 The institution consults, plans, carries out, runs and maintains main roads, harbours, buildings, helipads and the area around the airport.

 A bill has been passed that Landsverk inspects the public companies, the Vága tunnel and the Norðoya tunnel, that own and run the undersea tunnels under Vestmanna Sound and Leirvík Fjord.

 Since 1975 Landsverk has been a member of The Nordic Road Association.
 It is an association with more than 800 members and aims to develop road, traffic and transportation areas in cooperation with skilled workers in the Nordic countries

 When Landsverk was established in 1948, the road systems were not highly developed.
 There was little expertise and equipment to build and run the roads.
 A lot has happened since then and today we have an institution in a more advanced world where cooperation and coordination with other parties is a prerequisite.

 Our areas of responsibility have also increased and now cover public buildings and the administration of public regulations regarding roads, harbours and buildings as well as other services.
 The latest area to be included under Landsverk’s responsibility is the emergency clean-up work after an oil spill on the ocean.
 This responsibility was assigned the institution at the beginning of 2011.